collinL34/BearHugs/README.md

 BearHugs Fan Page README

-This webiste is a client project for their dog.
+This website is a client project for their dog.
 As a about page to specify the history and life of their most amazing dog in the world.

 Tech Stack: